GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 **PS_CONVERT**
-    Comma-separated list of optional module arguments that we should supply when :doc:`psconvert` is called implicitly under modern mode [].
+    Comma-separated list of optional module arguments that we should supply when :doc:`psconvert` is called implicitly under modern mode [A,P].
     Ignored when psconvert is called on the command line explicitly.
 	The option arguments must be listed without their leading option hyphen.